aroberge/ideas/docs/html/_sources/usage.rst.txt

 The argument following ``-a`` is the name of a module that contains a function named ``add_hook``.
 A search for such a module is first done in the current directory.
-If the module is not found in the current directory, it is assumed to exists in the ``ideas.examples`` directory included with :small-caps-bold:`ideas`.
+If the module is not found in the current directory, it is assumed to exists in the ``ideas.included`` directory included with :small-caps-bold:`ideas`.

 You may have noticed in the above that ``my_program`` does not